-In Alcoholics Anonymous, members refer to someone who has simply put down the drink as a “dry drunk.”
-This means that the person might continue to exhibit some destructive behaviors such as being dishonest, blaming, and failing to keep commitments.
-Many dry drunks, or people who are simply abstinent from drugs or alcohol for a time, end up relapsing because they have not made any fundamental changes.
-This is where recovery comes into the picture.
+In Alcoholics Anonymous, members use the phrase “dry drunk” to refer to someone who has simply stopped drinking.
+This means that the person may continue exhibiting destructive behaviors, such as being dishonest, blaming and failing to keep commitments.
+Many of these people run the risk of relapsing because they have not made any fundamental changes to their behavior.
+This is the fundamental difference between sobriety and recovery.

-A person in recovery is continually making an effort to work through the issues that caused him or her to drink or take drugs in the first place.
-When you attend alcohol rehab, you will quickly learn that substances are not the actual “problem,” but rather a symptom of something else.
+A person in recovery is continually making an effort to work through the issues that caused alcohol or drug use to occur in the first place.
+When someone attends rehab, they quickly learn that substances are not the only problem.
+Instead, substance use is usually a symptom of something else.

-Recovery allows you to examine your feelings, beliefs, and behaviors and to make some positive changes.
-In recovery, you have the greatest chance of staying clean and sober long-term.
-Better yet, you have the opportunity to live a happy and productive life free from addiction.
+Recovery allows you to make positive changes and deeply examine your feelings, beliefs and behaviors.
+People in recovery have the greatest chance of maintaining long-term sobriety.
+Better yet, they have the opportunity to live a happy and productive life that is free from addiction.

 Transitioning from sobriety to recovery takes both commitment and action.
-While most people can put down substances for a short period, the longevity comes from traveling the road of recovery.
-The recovery process is one of ongoing healing, and it is seldom accomplished alone.
+While most people can quit substance use for a short period, long-term sobriety is usually accomplished by traveling the road of recovery.
+The recovery process is one of ongoing healing and it is rarely accomplished alone.